CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/02-CREATE-HOSTPOOL.md

     ![ws name.](media/70.png)

-12. Once the deployment gets succeededed, open notifications and click on **Go to Resource**.
+12. Once the deployment gets succeeded, open notifications and click on **Go to Resource**.

     ![ws name.](media/71.png)

-13. You will see that the host pool **WVD-HP-01** is created with 2 session hosts in it, and a default application group (of type Desktop).
+13. You will see that the host pool **WVD-HP-01** is created with two session hosts in it and a default application group (of type Desktop).

     ![ws name.](media/85.png)